 Haukur and the guys are convinced that the Startup Iceland conference will be helpful to other entrepreneurs in terms of making these valuable connections.
 “It’s a fantastic opportunity to network with a lot of influential people from around the world,” Haukur says.

 “It’s difficult to compete with Silicon Valley, but we can create an environment where people are motivated to do something and feel like they have a chance of doing it.
 I think now with all these success stories, the mindset is changing.
 There’s lots more activity than there used to be, but I think we have a long way to go.”CONTENDING WITH ICELANDIC REALITIES

-Also a speaker at last year’s conference, President Ólafur Ragnar Grímsson sees Iceland’s burgeoning startup community as part of what he called a third wave of innovation, the first wave starting in Iceland twenty years ago with companies like Marel making things primarily for the Icelandic market; the second wave starting ten years ago, with companies like CCP realising that the entire world could be their playing field.
+A speaker at last year’s conference, President Ólafur Ragnar Grímsson sees Iceland’s burgeoning startup community as part of what he called a third wave of innovation, with the first wave starting in Iceland twenty years ago with companies like Marel making things primarily for the Icelandic market, and the second wave starting ten years ago, with companies like CCP realising that the entire world could be their playing field.